 As the inaugural Judith Neilson Chair in Architecture, Professor David Sanderson has led world-class research into the design of affordable housing and sustainable urbanism for people displaced by natural disasters, geopolitical conflicts, and economic and environmental factors.

-Since joining UNSW, David has authored several high-profile publications including the 2016 World Disasters Report for the International Federation of the Red Cross, the 2018 State of Humanitarian Shelter and Settlements for the Global Shelter Cluster and the 2019 Urban Humanitarian Response Good Practice Review for the UK Overseas Development Institute.
+Since joining UNSW, Prof. Sanderson has authored several high-profile publications including the 2016 World Disasters Report for the International Federation of the Red Cross, the 2018 State of Humanitarian Shelter and Settlements for the Global Shelter Cluster and the 2019 Urban Humanitarian Response Good Practice Review for the UK Overseas Development Institute.
 He is editor of the 2020 book Urbanisation at Risk in the Pacific and Asia for Routledge.

 Dr Penelope Seidler is passionate about education, particularly in architecture, with a vision that the next generation of architects have the opportunity to learn from a master in their field.
 This passion sparked her generously gifting funds to UNSW to establish the Chair in the Practice of Architecture, which doubles as a tribute to her late husband and renowned architect, Harry Seidler.

 The Seidler Chair in the Practice of Architecture aims to deliver excellence in design studio education by appointing a distinguished practising architect to lead a studio each year, and deliver lectures on their theory of architecture from a design perspective.
-Australia’s only Pritzker prize-winning architect, Professor Glenn Murcutt AO was the inaugural recipient of this Chair in 2015.
+Australia’s only Pritzker prize-winning architect, Professor Glenn Murcutt AO, was the inaugural recipient of this Chair in 2015.
 This appointment was in recognition of his influence as a dedicated teacher and his prestigious position within the international design community.
-Though Professor Murcutt has now completed his term as Seidler Chair at UNSW, his legacy has paved the way for all future appointees to celebrate and advance the development of the architecture industry via the education of each new generation.
+Although Prof. Murcutt has completed his term as Seidler Chair at UNSW, his legacy has paved the way for all future appointees to celebrate and advance the development of the architecture industry via the education of each new generation.